cncf/tag-security/community/assessments/projects/openyurt/self-assessment.md

 1. When users use kubectl exec or logs commands, requests are relayed from the apiserver to the Raven service.
 2. The Raven server establishes a secure tunnel with the Raven agent residing on the elected gateway node at the edge.
 This tunnel employs a dual-layer encryption approach: the L7 utilizes gRPC with mutual TLS, while L3 is safeguarded through IPsec protocols.
 3. The Raven agent on the node invokes kubelet to retrieve and return the requested information.

+### IoT device management

+1. When users manage edge devices using [Yurt-IoT-Dock](https://openyurt.io/docs/core-concepts/yurt-iot-dock/), they create or update a custom resource called [Device](https://github.com/openyurtio/openyurt/blob/master/pkg/apis/iot/v1alpha1/device_types.go#L144) in the OpenYurt cluster.
+2. After Yurt-IoT-Dock lists/watches changes to the Device, it generates corresponding [EdgeX](https://www.edgexfoundry.org/) commands to control the device’s status.
+3. Yurt-IoT-Dock retrieves the device status in real-time from EdgeX and synchronizes this status with the corresponding Device status.
+4. Users can obtain the actual device status by querying the Device in the OpenYurt cluster.

 ## Goals